lentzi90/kubernetes-training-material/night-manual.md

 ## Node problem

-If a node is having problems, try adding new nodes (using terraform), [scaling up the cluster](https://kubespray.io/#/docs/getting-started?id=adding-nodes) and draining the problematic node.
+If a node is having problems, try scaling up the cluster and draining the problematic node.
 ```
 kubectl drain <node-name> --ignore-daemonsets --delete-local-data
 ```